-This stretch will help ensure you lift your toes when walking and get your shoes and socks on more easily
+This stretch will help you put your shoes and socks on more easily and lengthen your stride when walking

 Finished!

 Well done!
 You have finished your exercises.

 Try to do these exercises three times a week.
 Set a day and a time aside for a second session now, or try to do the exercises as part of your daily routine.
 Our tips may give you some ideas.
 It would be best if these exercises become a habit!